 2013: The same article provides (p.73) a formula for atmospheric refraction as a function of true zenith distance which is actually a function of apparent zenith distance.
 At the horizon this formula (and the author's odd atmospheric opacity) will predict a star to be 40 times too dim.
 Error = 4000%.

 2015: The JHA having become shy of publishing ancient astronomy papers, JHA Editor J.Evans co-authored a contribution to Isis 106.1:1-16 (2015 March), whose central thesis Isis (History of Science Society) later learned had already been published at DIO 16 p.9 n.6 (2008).
-Given the field's ethics, it's no-suprise that neither author nor journal will admit anything.
+Given the field's by-now thoroughly-established ethic, it's no-suprise that neither author nor journal will admit anything.

 2015: This paper's astonishing overprecision for Eratosthenes' hypothetical solar distance (102 Earth-radii) shows innocence of science, being two ordmags more precise than Evans' and Gingerich's estimate of ancient accuracy.
 See DIO 22 ‡1 n.42 [pp.18-19].